 SCA is required on card transactions where both the merchant’s bank (“acquiring bank”) and the bank issuing the customer’s card are located within the European Economic Area (EEA).

-The countries located within the EEA are: Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and the United Kingdom.
+The countries located within the EEA are as follows: Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and the United Kingdom.

 SCA and your payment processor

-Recharge has worked to make the checkout and recurring orders compliant with minimal to no amount of work required for the merchant.
+Recharge has made both checkout and recurring orders compliant with minimal to no amount of work required for the merchant.
 Depending on your payment processor, there may be additional action you need to take to ensure store compliance.

 - Stripe – At this time, no action is required by merchants using Stripe to be SCA compliant with Recharge.

-- Braintree – At this time it is recommended that you email Braintree to determine if SCA impacts you.
-If impacted, then send an email to Braintree requesting that they enable 3D Secure 2 on your Braintree account.
+- Braintree – At this time, it is recommended that you email Braintree to determine if SCA impacts you.
+If impacted, send an email to Braintree requesting they enable 3D Secure 2 on your Braintree account.
 3D Secure 2 is required to be SCA compliant.

-- Authorize.net – Please contact your Authorize.net representative for further details.
+- Authorize.net – Contact your Authorize.net representative for further details.
 In many cases, Recharge has already been in touch with merchants located in the EEA and using Authorize.net about next steps.

 SCA and Recharge Payments